 5. Conclusion

-The KGB’s string of deniable murders included one (JFK) that constituted perhaps its greatest victory of the Cold War, ironic in that the KGB’s tawdry revenge motive led to such a triumph.
+The KGB’s string of deniable murders included one (JFK’s) that constituted perhaps its greatest victory of the Cold War, ironic in that Khrushchev’s and the KGB’s tawdry revenge motive led to such a triumph.
+The killing shot was by a Mafia sniper, while Oswald hit him in the lower neck.
 The assassinations of Martin Luther King and Robert Kennedy robbed Americans of two major leaders while exacerbating racial and political tensions.
 The other KGB murders caused personal tragedy and added to a sense of chaos and loss.
 We also do not know how much intelligence the KGB collected from interrogations before murders or from stealing files.
 Perhaps a good deal.

 Why was the KGB so successful?
 The open society of the United States facilitated the operations and contacts of the KGB.
 The naive and provincial mindset of many Americans, including members of the elite, permitted KGB operatives like George de Mohrenschildt to practice their craft with impunity.
 The KGB’s skills, imagination, cunning, and ruthlessness also contributed to its success.